Variational Theory and Domain Decomposition for Nonlocal Problems: Towards Nonlocal Substructuring

-In order to study the conditioning of the Schur complement in the nonlocal setting, we first define an analog of the harmonic extension in the local case. \begin{defn} For a given $q \in L_2(\Gamma)$, $E_i(q): L_2(\Gamma) \rightarrow L_{2,0}(\Omega^{(i)})$ is called its energy minimizing extension into $\Omega_i$, if the following holds:
+In order to study the conditioning of the Schur complement in the nonlocal setting, we define an analog of the discrete harmonic extension in the local case. \begin{defn} For a given $q \in \Lambda_h$, $E_i: \Lambda_h \rightarrow V_h^{(i)}$ defines a discrete energy minimizing extension into $\Omega_i$,~if